cdale77/active_job_status/README.md

     class MyJob < ActiveJobStatus::TrackableJob
     end

+Or you can just include ActiveJobStatus::Hooks into your job:

+    class MyJob < ActiveJob::Base
+      include ActiveJobStatus::Hooks
+    end

 ### Job Status

 Check the status of a job using the ActiveJob job_id.
 Status of a job will only